Substitution or Complement? Uncovering the Interplay between Ride-hailing Services and Public Transit: Dynamics of TNC-PT relationships

 \section{Dynamics of TNC-PT relationships}

 This section presents descriptive statistics of the four key ratios defined in \secref{sec: Dependent and independent variables} for characterizing the TNC-PT relationships.
 For all TNC trips in Shanghai, the first- and last-mile complementary ratios, and the departure substitutive ratio \footnote{The overall arrival substitutive ratio is equal to the departure substitutive ratio for all trips combined.} are 4.43\%, 4.79\%, and 9.06\%, respectively.
-The combined complementary ratio (first-mile plus last-mile, totaling 9.22 \%) is comparable to the substitutive ratio (9.06\%), contrasting with prior studies that reported predominantly substitutive TNC-PT relationship (averaging over 30\%) and low complementary ratios (below 5\%) \citep{meredith-karamRelationshipRidehailingPublic2021, qiaoRidehailingCompetingComplementing2023, liuInvestigatingRelationshipsRidesourcing2025}.
+Instead of the 30\%–50\% substitutive ratio and sub-5\% complementary ratio reported in prior studies \citep{meredith-karamRelationshipRidehailingPublic2021, qiaoRidehailingCompetingComplementing2023, liuInvestigatingRelationshipsRidesourcing2025}, our results show that the gap between the two ratios has narrowed significantly.
 Note in those previous works that the small complementary ratios were obtained using coordinates matching for identifying complementary trips, which likely overestimated the complementary ratio.
 This means the actual gap between our results and those of previous studies is even greater.
 We believe this large disparity arises from the different time periods and TNC market development stages when the data was collected.
 As most prior studies analyzed data from 2016 to 2018 \citep{kongHowDoesRidesourcing2020, meredith-karamRelationshipRidehailingPublic2021, liuInvestigatingRelationshipsRidesourcing2025}, a period when TNC services were in their early market-entry stage, whereas our study uses data collected in September 2022, by which time the ride-hailing market had become increasingly saturated \citep{ridehailing_total_number_2024, pakChinasRidehailingTaxi2025}, the differing findings likely reflect a substantial shift in TNC-PT relationships over time and across different market contexts.

 In the following subsections, \secref{sec: Characteristics of TNC trips} characterizes the basic attributes of complementary and substitutive TNC trips, such as waiting time, travel time, and fare.
 Subsequently, \secref{sec: temporal TNC-PT} investigates the temporal variations of these ratios throughout an average day.
 Finally, \secref{sec: spatial TNC-PT} explores the geographical patterns of these ratios across the urban landscape.